 Our marketing businesses continue to deliver superior value through our innovative and differentiated offers to our discerning customers.
 Despite elevated fuel prices, we sustained our high premium product penetration (for V-Power, Shell Helix, and Shell Advance).
-The Mobility and Commercial B2B teams have successfully executed our marketing programs, provided best in class customer experience and attracted new customers in our portfolio.
-Mobility was able to catch up from the impact of Omicron variant in the beginning of the year, propelling positive momentum in volume delivery especially in the last quarter, +8% versus Q4 2021.
-Strong volume performance in Commercial B2B is sustained across focus sectors: Aviation (51%), Bitumen (25%), Commercial Fuels (19%), and Lubricants (9%).
+The Mobility and Commercial B2B teams successfully executed our marketing programmes, provided best in class customer experience and attracted new customers in our portfolio.
+Mobility recovered from the impact of Omicron variant in the beginning of the year, propelling positive momentum in volume delivery especially in the last quarter, +8% versus Q4 2021.
+Strong volume performance in Commercial B2B was sustained across focus sectors: Aviation (51%), Bitumen (25%), Commercial Fuels (19%), and Lubricants (9%).

 Non-fuel retail plays a key part in our strategy and has sustained double-digit growth in the past three years.
-Shell Go+, our loyalty program that was launched in 2021, reached its milestone of 2 million members helping us generate incremental value in both fuel and non-fuel offerings per store visit.
+Shell Go+, our loyalty programme that was launched in 2021, reached its milestone of 2 million members, helping us generate incremental value in both fuel and non-fuel offerings per store visit.